Latest News and Publications

 - Ali Dorazio, nutritionist, General Mills

-- Jason Reed, Director of Strategy and Corporate Partnerships, Hunger Free Minnesota
+- Jason Reed, director, Strategy and Corporate Partnerships, Hunger Free Minnesota

 - Sheri Steisel, director of Human Services Policy, National Conference of State Legislatures

 Q & A with Andrew Zimmern, Celebrity Chef and TV Personality, Bizzare Foods America, Travel Channel (August 2014)

 Celebrity chef and TV personality Andrew Zimmern is best known for his popular series "Bizarre Foods," but he is also committed to combating hunger in America.
 This video interview discusses innovative partnerships such as Taste of the NFL and data-driven strategies such as Hunger-Free Minnesota, and what state legislators can bring to the table to craft local solutions to hunger challenges.